cashaffer/IntlPop/tools/README.md

 	$ python parseData.py -d -c 2010

-Note that for the -d option to work properly, you will need to have the 'requests' and 'xlrd' python packages installed.
+Note that for the -d option to work properly, you will need to have the 'urllib3' and 'xlrd' python packages installed.
 Using PIP, you can install these packages by running the following in a terminal window:

-	$ pip install requests
+	$ pip install urllib3
 	$ pip install xlrd

 All other packages used by this script are part of the standard python library.